 The narrative won’t be unfamiliar to anyone who’s seen a Disney movie, read a Shakespeare play, or listened to a fairytale.
 It’s about a love that cannot be and a couple who does it anyhow—so, perfect musical fodder.
 But what matters here isn’t so much the plotline, but the execution.

-High Times: Ducky’s Bill is Bid to Save Children’s Lives and Educations
+High Times: Ducky’s Bill Is a Bid to Save Children’s Lives and Educations

 The Los Feliz Ledger: Glenfeliz Elementary Puts Food First With New Kitchen Classroom